 Socially Responsible Investing (SRI), also known as sustainable, socially conscious, “green,” or ethical investing, is an investment strategy that often uses positive or negative screening to decided whether to include or exclude investments from a portfolio.
 The strategy considers both financial return and social/environmental good to bring about a positive change.
 Investors no longer need to sacrifice financial returns to create social good.

-To measure the sustainability and the ethical impact of an investment, three main factors are often considered: environment, social justice, and corporate governance, or referred as ESG.
+To measure the sustainability and the ethical impact of an investment, three main factors are often considered: Environmentally, Socially, and through Governance.
+These three criteria are often referred to as ESG.

-Why should we care about Socially Responsible Investing or Do Good Investing?
+Why should we care about Socially Responsible Investing or Impact Investing?

 ESG engagement can create value for both shareholders and companies.
 Please see a report commissioned by the Principles for Responsible Investment (PRI.org) here.